rollerworks/search/Resources/doc/Doctrine/orm/where_builder.rst

 .. tip::

-    You can also use the short AcmeUserBundle:User notation.
+    You can also use the short ``AcmeUserBundle:User`` notation.

-By default values are embedded in the query (except for DQL), if you want the values to be provided as parameters you must provide an ORM Query object as third parameter.
+By default values are embedded in the query (except for DQL).
+If you want the values to be provided as parameters, you must provide an ORM Query object as third parameter.

 .. tip::

-    You can let the WhereBuilder update your query object using the 4th parameter.
+    You can let the ``WhereBuilder`` update your query object using the 4th parameter.

-    Only when there is an actual filtering the value of the 4th parameter is placed before your search.
-If there is no filtering the query is untouched and can be executed as it is.
+    The value of the 4th parameter is placed before your search only when there is an actual filtering.
+Otherwise, the query is untouched and can be executed as-is.

     .. code-block:: php